Athmallik: History

+One of the most prominent Zamindari includes Zamindari of Aida-Kalamati held by the House of Mishras-Sambalpur since the 1870s.
+The Zamindari was granted by the Raja of Athmallik state to be an independent functioning administrative Zamindari and thus they were allowed to use His Highness title informally along the Rajas.
 The state merged with Dhenknal from the rule of Kishore Chandra Deo in 1948 and remained under Dhenkanal District until 31 March 1993.
 Due to bifurcation of the District Athmallik, a Sub-Division, is now under Angul District, as from 1993.

 Rajas

 Rajas of the princely states are as follows: